aarong/feedme-server-core/README.md

 Emitted when the transport violates the requirements set out in the developer documentation.

+Arguments passed to the listeners:

-Listeners are passed an `Error` object indicating the nature of the violation.
+1. `err` (Error) indicates the nature of the violation.

-INVALID_RESULT, UNEXPECTED_EVENT, BAD_EVENT_ARGUMENT
+The following errors are possible:

+- `err.message === "INVALID_RESULT"`

+  A transport method returned an unexpected value or threw an unexpected error.

+- `err.message === "UNEXPECTED_EVENT"`

+  The transport emitted an out-of-sequence event.

+- `err.message === "BAD_EVENT_ARGUMENT"`

+  The transport emitted an event with one or more invalid arguments.

 ### Methods